-To remain in satisfactory academic standing, a learner must maintain a cumulative grade-point-average (GPA) of 2.0 each session and make satisfactory academic progress towards his/her undergraduate degree.
-At the end of each session, the cumulative GPA and academic records of the learner will be evaluated to determine academic standing.
+To remain in satisfactory academic standing, a learner must maintain a cumulative grade point average (GPA) of 2.0 each session and make satisfactory academic progress towards his/her undergraduate degree.
+At the end of each session, the GPA and academic records of the learner will be evaluated to determine academic standing.
 Failure to remain in satisfactory academic standing may result in the learner being placed on academic warning, probation, suspension or expulsion.
+Students enrolled in Education programs should refer to the Education Catalog for more information.